HX2003/lv_port_esp32_arduino/README.md

-# LittlevGL ESP32 Arduino library
+# LVGL ESP32 Arduino library

-LittlevGL ported to the ESP32 as an Arduino library.
+LVGL ported to the ESP32 as an Arduino library, will not be maintained.

 Supported display controllers:

+- GC9A01A (currently configured)
 - ILI9341
 - ILI9488 (not tested)
 - ILI9486 (not tested)